Yash19815/BinThereFinal/README.md

 **Q: How do I change fill-level thresholds?**
 A: Update the `ALERT_THRESHOLD` in `client/src/App.jsx` and the `max_height_cm` field in the database.

+**Q: What is the default sensor calibration?**
+A: The system is tuned for a standard **25cm** bin height.
+It uses inverted logic (Small distance = Empty) to accommodate bottom-mounted or recessed ultrasonic configurations.

 **Q: Is there an automatic data cleanup?**
 A: Yes.
 The server runs a background task every 24 hours that purges measurements older than 1 year to keep the SQLite environment optimized.